Barry-Greaves/machine-learning/README.md

 ### Header

-The header section appears on all pages of the website (apart from thankyou.html) and contains the Machine Learning logo positioned on the right and a nav menu with links to each part of the website on the left.
+The header section appears on all pages of the website (apart from thankyou.html) and contains the Machine Learning logo positioned on the left and a nav menu with links to each part of the website on the right.
 The links in the nav menu change color to indicate to the user which section of the website they are currently browsing.

 ![header3](https://user-images.githubusercontent.com/107034179/184014417-94409fa9-6de8-4df5-9692-6b7f8ac3c600.jpg)